awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 + **Subdomain **\(`http://www.example.com`\) – Redirects your request to `http://example.com`\.
 You see the index document in the `example.com` bucket\.

 In some cases, you might need to clear the cache of your web browser to see the expected behavior\.

+You can set up an [Amazon CloudFront](http://aws.amazon.com/cloudfront) distribution to improve the performance of your website and provide logs that you can use to review website traffic\.
+For more information, see [Speeding Up Your Website with Amazon CloudFront](website-hosting-cloudfront-walkthrough.md)\.